Semrush helps you:

 My only nitpicky feedback here is that it would be nice to get a % breakdown of each term.

-But you can’t quickly scan the list to say: “OK, 50% of the links use this term in the anchor text”.
+But you can’t quickly scan the list to understand the real distribution of anchor text.

 This is something that you DO get in the Site Explorer summary report.

-But oddly enough, you get LESS anchor text data on the actual “anchor text” tag.
+But oddly enough, you get LESS anchor text data on the actual “anchor text” tab.

 Go figure.

 Seeing an exact percentage of a site’s anchor text breakdown on the “anchor text” report isn’t a huge deal.
-But it’s yet another sign that Majestic’s UX is completely broken (more on that later).
+But it’s yet another sign that Majestic’s UX is a little on the clunky side (more on that later).

 Pages Report